motsu35/copycert/README.md

-# **Move Certificates**
+# **Copy Certificates**
 ## Description
-Moves certificates from the user certificate store to the system store.
-Also removes the *Network may be monitored* warning.
+Copy certificates from the user certificate store to the system store.

 ## Changelog
 v1.9